General Questions

 The DoD Deputy CIO for Cyber Security issued a waiver for those DoD civilians, military and contractors who had a valid CCNA Security for an 8570 designated position.
 This waiver covers the transition period for 8140 qualification requirements.
 The waiver can be found in the Cyber Workforce Management Program >> Documents Library.

-Did the 8570 certifications carry over to the 8140-qualification program?
+Did the DoD 8570 certifications carry over to the DoD 8140 Cyber Workforce Qualification Program?

-All of the 8570 certifications did carry over to the 8140 Workforce Qualification and Management Program, and they were aligned to the appropriate DCWF Work Role.
+All of the DoD 8570 certifications did carry over to the DoD 8140 Cyber Workforce Qualification Program, and they were aligned to the appropriate DCWF Work Role and DoD 8140 proficiency level.

 8140 FAQ